JayP718/tour_shepherd_bb_plugin/README.md

 ![](assets/tour_demo_1.png)![](assets/tour_demo_2.png)

 ![](assets/tour_demo_3.png)![](assets/tour_demo_4.png)
-#HELP NEEDED
+# HELP NEEDED

 Steps which lead to modals to be opened is still a little janky.
-If anyone has any hints to identify if modal is closed please reach out!
+If anyone has any hints to identify and fire an event if modal is closed please reach out!